 Arizona is not a "mined-out state."
 Not all of our ore deposits have been found.
-Some ore bodies of great promise, already known, have not been fully investigated or appraised under modern exploration, mining, or recovery methods.
+Some ore bodies of great promise, have already been fully investigated and appraised under modern exploration, mining, or recovery methods.
+Among these are the San Manuel, Silver Bell, Lavender Pit, Copper Cities and the Bagdad.
+These should increase Arizona's copper production by at least thirty percent.

 Moreover, only 4% of the state's 73,015,669 acres have been intensively prospected, and perhaps less than 1% have been investigated by geophysical methods.
 In addition, many marginal areas in the older and productive districts will yield mineral wealth in the future.
-Then there are the productive possibilities of many long shutdown mines.
+Then there are the productive possibilities of many long-shut-down mines.